MSukanec/archub/replit.md

 - June 21, 2025.
 Complete project structure reorganization for simplified deployment
   • Moved all source code from client/src/ to root /src/ directory
-  • Updated vite.config.ts to remove root: "client" and point alias to new src location
+  • Updated vite.config.ts to use import.meta.dirname and point alias to new src location
   • Modified tsconfig.json paths and include to reference src/* instead of client/src/*
   • Updated tailwind.config.ts content paths to remove client/ references
   • Adjusted components.json to point to new src/ structure for shadcn/ui
   • Moved index.html to project root for standard Vite project structure
+  • Fixed server configuration to work with new structure
   • Eliminated client/ folder completely for cleaner deployment to Vercel
   • All imports and configurations now reference simplified /src structure
+  • Application successfully running with reorganized structure
 ```

 ## User Preferences